VAMSHREEKA/CODTECH-Task-1/README.md

 4. **Portfolio/Project Showcase:**
    - Display of projects with descriptions, images, or even interactive demos to give visitors a deeper insight into the work.

-5. **Contact Form:**
-   - A simple form allowing visitors to get in touch via email with name, subject, message, and contact info.

-6. **About Section:**
-   - A detailed section explaining the creator’s journey, experience, and skills, often complemented by a photo or infographic.

-7. **Animations & Transitions:**
-   - Smooth page transitions and animations to add a professional touch.

-8. **SEO Optimization:**
-   - Proper HTML tags, meta descriptions, and alt attributes to ensure search engines index the site well.

 ---

 ### Objectives: